BlogCategoriesCompareAbout

 Once installed, ComfyUI Manager adds a dedicated panel for browsing, installing, and managing thousands of community-created nodes.

-Several node packages have become standard for serious ComfyUI users:
+Several node packages have become standard for ComfyUI users:

 Impact Pack (Most Important):